 Understand the Market Cap

-The market capitalisation of a coin is the price of the cryptocurrency multiplied by its circulating supply.
+The market capitalisation of a coin like usdc is the price of the cryptocurrency multiplied by its circulating supply.
 The circulating supply is the amount of times in people’s hands at the time.
 The total supply is the total possible supply it could ever be.
 Bitcoin for example, has a total or max supply of 21,000,000 BTC, though the circulating supply right now is around 17,000,000 BTC.
 The max supply will only be reached some time in the 22nd century.
 These variables are different for different coins.

 - Ripple has a circulating supply of 38 billion tokens, with a total supply slightly under 100 billion (due to Ripple’s token burn).
 However, much of Ripple’s tokens lie with founders and associated institutions, so the actual available supply in the market needs to be considered.